Register / Login

 4 | FINDING FANTASTIC FISHING.

 Whether you're into freshwater or saltwater, you'll find Fiordland teeming with fish.
 Anglers can go for Rainbow and Brown Trout on the beautiful Waiau River, which borders Fiordland National Park.
 Fiordland Outdoors Company combine trout fishing with jet boating, for the ultimate day out.
 Saltwater fishermen and fisherwomen will enjoy the bounty of Fiordland's pristine coast, rich in blue cod, gurnard, tuna and more.

-A testament to its vast natural beauty, Fiordland has three of New Zealand's nine Great Walks – the Milford, Kepler and Routeburn Tracks.
-These walks take 3-4 days each, and hikers stay in huts or tents along the way.
+A testament to its vast natural beauty, Fiordland has three of New Zealand's nine Great Walks — the Milford, Kepler and Routeburn Tracks.
+These walks take between three and four days each, and most hikers stay in huts or tents along the way.
 But you don't need to be a serious hiker to experience Fiordland on foot; some bush walks take as little as half an hour.
 Choose a track to suit your schedule and fitness.
-Walk independently, or let a guide show you the ways of the forest.
+Walk independently or let a guide show you the ways of the forest.

 An overnight boat cruise lets you travel deeper into Milford or Doubtful Sound.
 Experience the soaring peaks and immense waterways of the Sounds; spot bottle nosed dolphins, fur seals and penguins.
 Your boat will anchor in a sheltered bay, where you can disembark to explore the coastline by kayak or small boat.
 Dinner, breakfast and a private cabin are included, and transfers are available from Te Anau or Queenstown.